 Many recipes will tell you to keep a kitchen brush and a small container of water nearby, and when you see any sugar solution that’s splattered up onto the interior wall of the put to dip the brush into the water and gently wash the errant sugar solution back down into the pan.

-If you absolutely need to do this then yes, this method will work.
-But in this humble editor’s 15+ years of making candy neither they nor anyone they’ve spoken to has ever had to do this, and the candy of all parties involved always turns out just fine.
-While there’s nothing wrong with being prepared for the worst, don’t expect to strictly need a brush nearby.
+If you absolutely need to do this, then yes, this method will work.
+But in this humble editor’s 15+ years of making candy, neither they nor anyone they’ve spoken to has ever had to do this, and the candy of all parties involved always turns out just fine.
+So while there’s nothing wrong with being prepared for the worst, don’t expect to strictly need a brush nearby.